Bulgaria: Winter tyres not compulsory, but recommended

 > The law

-Contrary to what some Bulgarian-language media are reporting, winter tyres are not mandatory, at least not at this stage.
+Contrary to reports in some Bulgarian-language media, winter tyres are not mandatory, at least not at this stage.
 In November of 2016, the National Assembly in Sofia voted to make a tread of 4mm mandatory.
 This means, using summer tyres in winter is not illegal, if they have that kind of tread.

 On mountain passes, winter tyres or even chains might be mandatory, depending on the weather conditions.
 But this is a separate aspect, which is not directly connected to the Bulgarian law mentioned.